We want to share a story with you. It’s not the kind of story we would like to tell, but it needs to be told.

 One key lesson is that no matter how good you believe your systems to be, the human dimension will always be a potential weakness.
 By talking about this openly, we hope that colleagues in the sector reflect on their own systems and take the opportunity to ensure that this doesn’t happen to them.

-ActionFraud, the dedicated police unit that responds to cyber-crime, has passed this on to the police, who is still actively investigating what happened.
+ActionFraud, the dedicated police unit that responds to cyber-crime, has passed this on to the police, who are still actively investigating what happened.

 They have reported that they are on the trail of the criminals and we are therefore going to respect the integrity of their investigation and the lines of enquiry on which they are currently working.
 We are, however, intent on making sure that we support and take all necessary action to recover the money that was taken.